bajrangCoder/acode-react-snippets/readme.md

 3. Open a `.jsx` or `.tsx` file and start typing the snippet prefix to trigger autocompletion.

 > Snippet docs 👉 [here](https://github.com/ults-io/vscode-react-javascript-snippets/blob/master/docs/Snippets.md)

+## How to Use HTML2JSX converter?

+- select the part of html code in jsx or tsx file and press `JSX` option from selection menu to convert it.

 ## Contribution